rxweb/rxweb.io/docs/angular/learn/creating-application.md

 In this documentation section we will learn how to built an angular application with `RxWeb` Architecture from the start to deployment of the application along with learning the concepts, understanding of the core fundamentals and terminology with security implementations.

+The architecture is the most important aspect of any application, Usually when the application scopes are larger there is a need to maintanability of the code, To resolve the business problems.

-This guide will include a guide to create and develop an application using angular cli and using the benefits of RxWeb packages which can increase the efficiency of the application by making it more modular, scalar, simpler, clean and scalable.
+This guide will teach you to create and develop an application using angular cli and using the benefits of RxWeb packages which can increase the efficiency of the application by making it more modular, scalar, simpler, clean and scalable.

 By the end of the tutorial we will learn: